Our Mission and What We Do

 What We Do

-- Mobilehome Registration — Similar to the way California’s Department of Motor Vehicles manages titling and registration for automobiles, HCD manages the titling and registration for mobilehomes.
-HCD also protects families and individuals who live in mobilehomes by inspecting mobilehome parks for health and safety violations in areas where the local government has not assumed enforcement.
-HCD further protects consumers by enforcing regulations for those who build and sell manufactured homes.
+- Protecting Mobilehome and Manufactured Home Owners — Similar to the way California’s Department of Motor Vehicles manages titling and registration for automobiles, HCD manages the titling and registration documents for mobilehomes.
+HCD also protects families and individuals who live in mobilehomes by inspecting mobilehome alterations and mobilehome parks (in areas where the local government chooses not to) to ensure they are properly maintained, and by enforcing regulations for those who build and sell manufactured homes.

 - Guarding Health and Safety of All Californians through Building Standards and Code Adoption — HCD protects the health and safety of Californians by implementing standards for housing construction and maintenance and trains local government inspectors who inspect for health and safety code violations.
 HCD creates specialized standards for CALGreen (the nation’s first mandated green-building code) and universal design, which ensures housing is accessible to all (including seniors and people with disabilities).

 - Ensuring California Plans for Range of Housing That Meets Varied Needs of Californians — As a basic human need, housing is one of the most-important parts of any community and the way we plan for housing has wide-reaching impacts on the environment, education, health, and the economy.
 HCD plays a critical role in the housing-planning process, which was designed to ensure that communities plan for housing that meets the needs of everyone in California’s communities.
 HCD works with each of California’s regions to determine their housing needs, and reviews each city or county’s housing plan (also known as the “housing element” — part of each city or county’s “general plan”) to determine whether or not their housing plan complies with state law.